netgrif/petriflow.js/CONTRIBUTING.md

 The library is updated together with the Petriflow specification.

-The library also contains functions to parse Petriflow files to Objects and to export Javascript Objects to Petriflow source code.
+The library also contains functions to parse Petriflow source code from XML files to Javascript Objects and to export Javascript Objects to Petriflow source code.

 ## Ways you can contribute